 A removable solution is where your new teeth are ‘removable’.
-This means that the prosthesis can be removed by the patient, as and when they like.
+This means that the prosthesis can be removed by the patient as and when they like.
 The prosthesis may be held in place through its skilful design that ‘sucks’ onto the contours of your jaw, or may use a denture paste/glue, or may use special ‘snap on’ implant fixtures.
-This is where the prosthesis can be clipped on, held securely in place, then removed for daily cleaning, by the patient.
+This is where the prosthesis can be clipped on, held securely in place, and then removed for daily cleaning by the patient.

 A full upper denture has a flesh-coloured acrylic base, which covers the roof of your mouth.
 A full lower denture is horseshoe-shaped and sits on top of the lower jaw.
 For some, dentures can feel a little loose and unstable.
 As it is not held in place, it can move around as you talk and laugh, and make it difficult to eat certain foods.
 A denture is the cheapest option to replace a full set of upper or lower teeth.

-A fixed solution is where your new teeth are ‘fixed’ (screwed) on to implant fixtures surgically placed in your jawbone.
+A fixed solution is where your new teeth are ‘fixed’ (screwed) onto implant fixtures surgically placed in your jawbone, unlike a traditional dental bridge that attaches to teeth.
 This means that they are super strong and do not move, but it also means that the patient is not able to remove the prosthesis from their mouth.
 Once fitted, it can only be removed by your Aria Dental professional.
 You will need to learn how to clean your dental implant-supported bridge at home and it will need to be removed to be professionally cleaned every 6-12 months.

 All on 4

-As the process removes sections of your bone and changes your gumline, the physical All-on-4 prosthesis needs to be taller and thicker to make up for the jawbone that was removed, so your new teeth sit visually in the correct space.
+As the process extracts your natural teeth, removes sections of your bone and makes changes to your gumline.
+The physical All-on-4 prosthesis needs to be taller and thicker to make up for the jawbone that was removed, so your new teeth sit visually in the correct space.
 You can learn more about All on 4 solutions here.

 Full Arch Rehabilitation